 Do guinea pigs need shots in order to stay healthy?
-While other domestic animals like dogs and cats will require shots to avoid nasty diseases from the wild, guinea pigs do not need immunizations/shots.
+Guinea pigs do not need immunizations/shots.
 After all, most owners keep their pet guinea pigs inside their homes in their cages and usually don’t take them outdoors where they can be exposed to more infectious diseases.

-Also, guinea pigs are relatively hardy creatures.
-When kept clean, fed and treated well, they don’t get sick too often.
+Guinea pigs are relatively hardy creatures.
+When kept clean, fed, and treated well, they don’t get sick too often.
 They are pretty easy to maintain and take care of.

 When you want your pet guinea pig checked up, it is important that you look for an exotic veterinarian who specializes in exotic animals.
 Yes, a guinea pig is considered an exotic animal so an ordinary vet may not have the necessary training for treating guinea pigs.